DRAJ6/Airflow_Github/README.md

 Specify the GitHub repository ('github_repo') you want to work with.
 Extract the owner and repo name from the repository URL.

+#### Creating an Apache Airflow Connection
+An Apache Airflow connection is used to store external system credentials, such as database connections, API keys, or cloud service credentials.

+- Access the Airflow Web UI: Open your web browser and navigate to the Apache Airflow web interface.
+- Login: Log in to the Airflow web interface using your credentials.

+- Navigate to Admin: In the Airflow web interface, click on the "Admin" tab in the top navigation menu.

+- Choose Connections: Under the "Connections" section in the "Admin" tab, click on "Connections."

+- Add a New Connection: Click the "Create" button to add a new connection.

+Fill in Connection Details:

+Conn Id: Choose a unique identifier for the connection, e.g., "my_database_conn."
+Conn Type: Select the type of connection, such as "SSH" or "HTTP" based on your use case.
+Host: Enter the host or endpoint of the external system you're connecting to.
+Login: Provide the login or username required to access the GitHub.
+Password: Input the password or access token for authentication.

+Save the Connection: If the connection test is successful, click the "Save" button to save the connection.

 #### Define GitHub Token:

 Set your GitHub token ('token') for authentication.
 Make sure it has the necessary permissions to interact with the repository.